w3c/wai-quick-start/source/acknowledgements.html.erb.md

 ## Credits

-The Designing icon and phone example under [Write meaningful text alternatives for images](writing.html#write-meaningful-text-alternatives-for-images) was created by Jonathan Metz, an EOWG participant.
+The Designing icon and phone example under [Write meaningful text alternatives for images](writing.html#write-meaningful-text-alternatives-for-images) were created by Jonathan Metz, an EOWG participant.
 Megaphone icon from [Flaticon](http://www.flaticon.com) is licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
 All other icons are from [Font Awesome](http://fontawesome.io) by Dave Gandy.